LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex2_Troubleshoot_Spam_Filtering.md

 6. After about 10-30 seconds you should notice that an emai appears in your **Junk Email** Folder.
 Select your **Junk Email** folder to view it.

-7. The message in the **Junk Email** folder should be from your partners **MOD Administrator** account (or your personal Microsoft email if you did not have a student to partner up with).
+7. The message in the **Junk Email** folder should be from your partners **MOD Administrator** account (or your personal Microsoft Outlook email account if you did not have a student to partner up with).
 Select the message to open the message preview.

 8. Take a moment to review the contents of the message and the Mail-Tip warning displayed below **(No subject)**.